-We have audited the financial report of Montgomery Global Fund (the "Fund"), which comprises the statement of financial position as at 30 June 2020, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Polen Capital Global Growth Fund (the "Fund"), which comprises the statement of financial position as at 30 June 2021, the statement of comprehensive income and statement of cash flows for the period from 15 March 2021 to 30 June 2021, notes to the financial statements, including a summary of significant accounting policies, and the Director's Declaration.

-In our opinion, the accompanying financial report of Montgomery Global Fund is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Polen Capital Global Growth Fund is in accordance with the Corporations Act 2001, including:

-- a) giving a true and fair view of the Montgomery Global Fund's financial position as at 30 June 2020 and of its financial performance for the year ended on that date; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a) Giving a true and fair view of Polen Capital Global Growth Fund's financial position as at 30 June 2021 and of its financial performance for the period from 15 March 2021 to 30 June 2021; and - b) Complying with Australian Accounting Standards and the Corporations Regulations 2001.